 3. Offer a variety of ways to get involved.

-You can also get supporters involved in your nonprofit and a fundraiser at the same with a peer-to-peer campaign.
+- Peer-to-peer fundraising.
 These campaigns raise funds while also encouraging supporters to discuss your cause with their friends and family.
 This process of sharing their personal connection to your organization can not only bring in new donors but also reinforce their own connections.

 4. Demonstrate impact.